-Risk factors are things that can heighten a person’s chance of developing cancer – but they do not directly cause cancer.
-Just as someone with no risk factors can go on to develop cancer, it’s equally possible for someone to have several risk factors and never develop cancer.
+Risk factors are certain exposures, behaviors and inherited traits that can increase the likelihood of cancer development, but do not directly cause cancer.
+An individual who has no risk factors can still develop cancer; likewise, an individual who has several risk factors may never develop cancer.

 What are the risk factors for multiple myeloma?

-- Occupational exposure – The incidence of multiple myeloma tends to be higher than average among people in certain occupations, including agricultural and farm workers, cosmetologists, petroleum workers and employees in the leather industry.
+- Exposure to certain occupational hazards.
+The incidence of multiple myeloma is higher than average among people in certain occupations, including agricultural and farm workers, cosmetologists, petroleum workers and employees in the leather industry.

 Multiple myeloma treatment at Moffitt Cancer Center